-Each branch, such as project planning and management, would have lots of leaves growing from it that can represent the pieces of content.
-C&PD can probably create 10 blog posts in a year on project planning or best practices in project management.
+Our example company, C&PD, can probably create 10 blog posts in a year on project planning or best practices in project management that fit squarely under their project planning and management theme.
 The same thing can be done for other themes.
 You just keep adding “leaves” when you run out of topics.

-Messages, themes, and topics might be the most creative part of your content marketing plan, but they require just as much planning as any other area.
-Think about the big picture, use the “tree logic,” develop themes to keep content on track and driving toward your marketing and business goals all year long — and then put it all into your editorial calendar!
+Messages, themes, and topics might seem like just the creative part of your content marketing plan, but it’s just as critical, and requires just as much planning, as any other area.
+Think about the big picture, use the “tree logic,” develop themes to keep content on track and headed toward your marketing and business goals all year long — and then put it all into your editorial calendar!

 Are you struggling to get your content marketing program off the ground?
 Download “Build Your Content Marketing Plan: A 10-Step Guide” for the pointers you need.